Increasing ultrasound field-of-view with reduced element count arrays containing large elements

 \subsubsection{Element Coupling}

-For all experiments, an Ultrasonix L14-5/60 probe (Ultrasonix, BC, Canada) was used, connected to a Verasonics Vantage 128 system (Verasonics, Inc., Kirkland, WA, USA).
-Element coupling was performed on both transmit and receive so that blocks of adjacent elements would act as if they were one large element.
-Elements were coupled by averaging their transmit delays and summing their received channel data.
-For a steered plane-wave, the transmit profiles of coupled and uncoupled elements looked something like Figure \ref{fig4:coupled_transmit_profile}, where blocks of adjacent elements fired at the same time.
-Then, the receive RF traces within each block were summed together without applying any time delays to create the coupled RF trace.
+For all experiments, an Ultrasonix L14-5/60 probe was used, connected to a Verasonics Vantage 128 system (Verasonics, Inc., Kirkland, WA, USA).
 Coupling factors of 1, 2, and 4 were tested to divide evenly the 128-element array.
-These coupling factors resulted in effective element sizes of 2.5 wavelengths, 5 wavelengths, and 10 wavelengths respectively when operating the probe at its standard center frequency of 7.81 MHz.

-To see the effects of larger elements on resolution and contrast, we scanned a CIRS Model 539 ATS General purpose phantom (Computerized Imaging Reference Systems, Norfolk, VA, USA).
-Data was acquired of wire targets and anechoic regions.
+These coupling factors resulted in element widths of 2.5 wavelengths, 5 wavelengths, and 10 wavelengths respectively when operating the probe at its standard center frequency of 7.81 MHz.
+To see the effects of element coupling on resolution and contrast, we scanned a CIRS Model 539 ATS General purpose phantom (Computerized Imaging Reference Systems, Norfolk, VA, USA).
+Data was acquired of wire targets and anechoic regions using two different angle sets.
+One set was the optimal angle set given in Table \ref{tab2:angle_sets}.
+The other set of phantom scans used the same angle set for each coupling factor.
+That angle set was the optimal set for a coupling factor of four, i.e. the most restricted angle set (see the third row of Table \ref{tab2:angle_sets}).
+This way, we could observe effects on image quality resulting purely from the directivity/element width.
 Additionally, we scanned the abdomen of a New Zealand White Rabbit to examine the effects of coupling in vivo.
-Animal procedures were approved by the Institutional Animal Care and Use Committee at the University of Illinois at Urbana-Champaign.
+Animal procedures were approved by the Institutional Animal Care and Use Committee (IACUC) at the University of Illinois at Urbana-Champaign.
 Rabbits were anesthetized using isoflurane, then the fur on the rabbit's abdomen was shaved for imaging.